Diamondbacks vs. Brewers Player Props Betting Odds

-Corbin Carroll and Christian Yelich are two of the players with prop bets available when the Arizona Diamondbacks and the Milwaukee Brewers play at American Family Field on Tuesday (first pitch at 8:10 PM ET).
+Christian Yelich and Corbin Carroll are two of the players with prop bets available when the Milwaukee Brewers and the Arizona Diamondbacks meet at American Family Field on Wednesday (beginning at 2:10 PM ET).

 Bet on this matchup or its props with BetMGM!